-Maybe you already have your interviews transcribed as Word documents - and don't want them synchronized with a media file.
-This is perfectly fine - just import the transcripts as Document sources and get coding.
+Maybe you already have your interviews transcribed as Word documents and don't want them synchronized with a media file.
+This is perfectly fine - just import the transcripts as Document sources and get started with analysis.

 6. Plan ahead for auto coding

 The structure of a transcript can facilitate auto coding in NVivo, a really useful feature if you want to get your material organized quickly.